mblackwellgca/team-profile-generator/README.md

     * I WANT to generate a webpage that displays my team's basic info
     * SO THAT I have quick access to their emails and GitHub profiles

+This project is a command-line application for creating an HTML page of a team profile based on user inputs for the following:

+* Team Manager name, employee id, email, and office number
+* Whether there are additional employees on the team
+* If an employee is an engineer or intern
+* An engineer's name, employee id, email, and GitHub username
+* An intern's name, employee id, email, and school
+* The application uses the node inquirer package for prompting questions in command-line.
+It also uses jest to run the tests for the application.

 ## Installation
 * [Jest](https://www.npmjs.com/package/jest) for running the unit tests
 * [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.